10 Best Places to See Turtles in Oahu

 10. Haleiwa Beach

+Haleiwa Beach is one of the most popular places to see turtles in Oahu, and it’s easy to understand why.
 The water here is exceptionally clear so you can easily spot sea turtles feeding on algae along the ocean floor along with other colorful tropical fish.

 Plus, the beach is very family-friendly and extremely accessible; there is plenty of parking right on the beachfront parking lot.